The structure of the moduli space of toric dynamical systems of a reaction network: The toric locus Vg is a product space

-By Definition \ref{def:fluxVectors}, the set $\mathcal{B}(G)\subseteq \mathbb{R}_{>0}^{E}$ is given by set of complex balanced flux vectors.
-Since the complex balanced conditions are analogous to Kirchhoff junction rules (see \cite{1086426}, \cite{MR870634}), for each connected component of $G$ there are $m_i-1$ independent linear conditions defining $\mathcal{B}(G)$.
-Here $m_i$ denotes the number of vertices in the $i^{\mathrm{th}}$ linkage class.
-This gives a total of $m-l$ independent linear conditions. \end{proof}
+Recall that $\mathcal{B}(G) \subseteq \mathbb{R}_{>0}^{E}$ represents the set of complex-balanced flux vectors that satisfy \eqref{eq:beta}.
+Following Kirchhoff junction rules, for each connected component of $G$ with $m_i$ vertices, there are $m_i - 1$ independent conditions among the linear conditions defining $\mathcal{B}(G)$ in \eqref{eq:beta}.
+Further, we can check that linear conditions are independent when working on different connected components of $G$.
+Hence, we get